ieeejmi/ieeejmi.org/pages/team.md

 ## Our Team
+Meet our team of dedicated IEEE Student Members who work to make this society a success, with the advice and support of our branch councillor **Dr. Ahteshamul Haque** of the Dept. of Electrical Engineering, FET JMI.
+<br><br>

 ### Executive Committee of 2020-21
-Meet our team of dedicated IEEE Student Members.
-<br><br>

 | **Chairperson**  | **Vice Chairperson** | **Vice Chairperson** |
 | :--------------- | :------------------: | -------------------: |